SystemsLab-Sapienza/conspiracy-dataset-telegram/README.md

   - Usage: If the field contains `zerohedge.com`, the resource refers to the website: www.zerohedge.com

-The scientific work we analyzed contained only a list of conspiracy-related YouTube channels.
-We enriched this data by extracting the identifiers of all videos shared within these channels.
+The `conspiracy_resource_dataset_supplementary.csv` field contains two columns:
+- **`youtube_channel`**: Contains the identifier of a YouTube channel.
+- **`youtube_video`**: Contains the identifier of a YouTube video we extracted from the corresponding Youtube channel.
-The `resource_supplementary` field contains the identifiers of these YouTube videos.
-In this case, if the field contains the id: `j5T9xmWalGg`, the video can be accessed at: www.youtube.com/watch?v=j5T9xmWalGg
+    - Usage:if the field contains the id: `j5T9xmWalGg`, the video can be accessed at: www.youtube.com/watch?v=j5T9xmWalGg

 ---
 ## Conspiracy URL Dataset